Charlie-Henry/texas-election-board/readme.md

 # Election Night Big Board

-[A interactive county-level election map](https://texas-election-board.onrender.com/) for the 2026 Democratic and Republican primaries in Texas.
+[An interactive county-level election map](https://texas-election-board.onrender.com/) for the 2026 Democratic and Republican primaries in Texas.
 Heavily inspired by the "big boards" used on TV by Steve Kornacki and John King.

 ![A screenshot of the map](docs/screenshot.png)